keskival/behavior-trees-for-llm-chatbots/README.md

-## Example: Behaviour Trees for LLM Chatbots
+## Example: Behavior Trees for LLM Chatbots

 This simple example shows how complex interaction can be coordinated between humans and an LLM chatbot to go through a complex goal-directed interaction while utilizing LLM chatbot capabilities.